truenas/middleware/docs/userguide/freenas_quick.rst

 Once you have made your selection, click "Next" to continue.

-If the disks have already been formatted with UFS or ZFS, the initial wizard screen will instead prompt to import the volume, as seen in Figure 3.1b.
+If the disks have already been formatted with ZFS, the initial wizard screen will instead prompt to import the volume, as seen in Figure 3.1b.

 **Figure 3.1b: Volume Import Screen**